AMIGAworld/Vampire-SD-Card-Adapter/README.md

 # Vampire SD Card Adapter V1

-Alternative SD Card Adapter for your Vampire Standalone, Firebird or Manticore where you can direct boot of the card.
+Alternative SD Card Adapter for your Vampire Standalone, Firebird or Manticore from [Apollo-Computer](https://apollo-computer.com/) where you can direct boot of the card (depending on Core Revision).

 Not compatible with Icedrake.